Sweats/Damned/Damned PTB changelog.md

-☼ Hund Hills Community Center ☼
+:star: Hund Hills Community Center :star:
 - Added 3 new spotlights to the Game Room on the second floor.